Information on this page is for customers in

 When Is The Work Being Done?

-• Federal permitting: Third quarter 2023 through second quarter 2023
+• Local permitting: First quarter 2024 through third quarter 2024

-• Construction: Third quarter 2024 through first quarter 2026
+• Construction start date: Third quarter 2024

-This schedule is weather dependent and subject to change
+This schedule is weather dependent and subject to change.

 Community Outreach